 In 2010, I left the corporate training and development firm I had started with a couple of business partners in order to pursue a clinical career in mental health counseling.
 Every day since that day has been an affirmation that I made the right decision.
 I am routinely honored by the gift of being allowed to share in the lives of others as they journey, sometimes through the muck, toward living the life they want and deserve.
 I am also thoroughly humbled by the resilience, strength, and determination of people as they overcome adversity in their lives and come out on the other side with a stronger sense of self and direction.
 I love what I do.

-I earned my Master’s degree in clinical mental health counseling from Vanderbilt University and completed a two-year post-graduate residency at the Vanderbilt University Psychological & Counseling Center.
+I earned my Ph.D. in counselor education and supervision from Lindsey Wilson College, my Master’s degree in clinical mental health counseling from Vanderbilt University, and completed a two-year post-graduate residency at the Vanderbilt University Psychological & Counseling Center.
 In addition to my clinical work I am an adjunct faculty member in the mental health counseling Master's program at Vanderbilt University and I routinely engage professionally in the field of counseling through teaching, supervision of graduate students, presentations at state and national conferences, and advocacy for mental health.

 Approach to Counseling